-Our audit procedures included, among others, the obtaining the valuation reports of the experts hired by the Group to value the entire real estate portfolio and assessed the competence, ability and objectivity of the experts and the suitability of their work for use as audit evidence.
-In this connection, with the cooperation of our internal valuation experts, we:
+In this connection, in view of the real estate nature of the investees, which means that their recoverable amount is closely linked to the valuation of the property assets owned by them, in addition to the financial statements of Group companies, we obtained the valuation reports of the experts hired by the Company to value the entire real estate portfolio of the investees and assessed the competence, ability and objectivity of the experts and the suitability of their work for use as audit evidence.
+In this connection, with the cooperation of our internal valuation experts, we have:

-- analysed and concluded on the reasonableness of the valuation procedures and methodology used by the experts hired by Group management; - performed a review of the practical totality of valuations, assessing in conjunction with our internal experts, the most significant risks, including the occupancy rates and expected returns on the real estate assets.
-While carrying out this review we have taken into consideration available industry information and transactions with property assets similar to those in the Group's real estate portfolio.
+- analysed and concluded on the reasonableness of the valuation procedures and methodology used by the experts hired by Company management; - performed a review of the practical totality of valuations, assessing in conjunction with our internal experts, the most significant risks, including the occupancy rates and expected returns on the real estate assets.
+While carrying out this review we have taken into consideration available industry information and transactions with property assets similar to those in the Company's Group real estate portfolio.